runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 Recall that a semantics is a way of mapping *terms* in a language into their *mathematical meaning*.
 In the case of a programming language, the terms of the language are *programs*.
 What is the mathematical meaning of a program?
-We can understand a program as a function that over *system states*, e.g. the state of the memory, the hard disk, network, etc...
+We can understand a program as a function over *system states*, e.g. the state of the memory, the hard disk, network, etc...

 A K language semantics consists of three parts: